 “You-you refused to let go of my arm unless I convinced you that I didn’t love Elliot.
 How were you going to get me to do that?”

-“By doing this,” he muttered and reaching out, he pulled her against her and his mouth found hers.
+“By doing this,” he muttered and reaching out, he pulled her against him and his mouth found hers.

 Unable to help herself, Tiffany put her arms around his neck and kissed him back.
 They stood there, kissing each other wildly, consumed with desire.
 Then, she broke off their kiss to ask rather breathlessly, “Are you convinced now that I don’t love Elliot?”